awslabs/route53-dynamic-dns-with-lambda/README.md

 > `pip install -r requirements.txt`

-If you intend to test DNS record update on the Cloud9 instance you must install `perl-Digest-SHA` to add the `shasum` package.
+To test DNS record update on the Cloud9 instance you must install `perl-Digest-SHA` to add the `shasum` package.
  ```
  sudo yum update
  sudo yum install perl-Digest-SHA